philip-martinelli/wow/presentation.md

 - Do characters that reach the endgame keep up their leveling behavior?
 If not, what changes?

 #### Show us something from your model.
 Maybe an interesting model structure or a tricky join.
-- How I sessionized the timestamp data: https://dcl.dev.looker.com/projects/wow_thesis/files/zz.master_activity_levelers_only_ENDGAME.view.lkml
+- How I sessionized the timestamp data [here](https://dcl.dev.looker.com/projects/wow_thesis/files/zz.master_activity_levelers_only_ENDGAME.view.lkml)

 #### Highlight something you learned.
 - I do indeed have a life.